 If your hospital decides to participate in the Obstetrics Initiative and pursue P4P points, then yes selecting Option A or B is mandatory.
 The OBI Participation Agreement requires that you select which strategy your hospital will implement.
 Option A or B is 30% of the overall performance index.

 Option A or B is 30% of the overall performance index.
-The OBI registry will prompt the Clinical Data Abstractor to describe your hospital’s strategy and timeline to implement Option A or B by June 2019.
-And then they will need to report on their progress of the proposed strategy and timeline by September and then again in December.
+The OBI Hospitals will report your hospital’s strategy and timeline to implement Option A or B by June 2019.
+And then report on your progress of the proposed strategy and timeline by September and then again in December.

 No, it does not need to be part of the medical record.